SuiteApp Creation and Distribution

 You can use bundle copy and deprecate actions to implement a bundle versioning strategy.
 These actions provide increased flexibility and control of the development and release process.
 See Copying a Bundle to Other Accounts and Deprecating a Bundle.

-Users of other NetSuite accounts can install your bundle, if it has been shared with them or if it is public.
-You also can install the bundle in other accounts to which you have administrator access.
+Other NetSuite account users can install your bundle if you've shared it with them or made it public.
+You can also install the bundle in other accounts where you have administrator access.
 This type of installation is called a push.
 See Pushing a Bundle to Other Accounts.

 NetSuite tracks the details of accounts where each bundle is installed on the Bundle Install Base page.
 See Viewing Your Bundle Install Base.

-Before you begin creating a bundle, you should consider your strategy for deploying it.
+Before creating a bundle, consider your deployment strategy.
 For explanations of deployment-related terms and preferred deployment methods, see SuiteApp Development Process with SuiteBundler.

 Distributing Bundles Through the SuiteApp Marketplace